Updated: Feb 7, 2022

 A sobering thought and a timely reminder to us all to “keep it clean”.
 Reputations matter, online and off.

 I think I'm buggered online too - what can you do to help me?

 YES.
 For those that need a little help to move on, at YESpbm we work closely with people to craft the story they want to tell.

 We can use a variety of multi-pronged approaches designed to not only clear their name or polish their personal brand, but to show the world what they actually want to share online.
 Not the other way around.

 We can’t stop your neighbour thinking you’re a prat, but we can paint a picture for the world to see that has you sitting slightly below Gandhi in abstinence and just above Beckham for corner kicks.

 Applying to Google and having outdated, or inaccurate information removed under the “right to be forgotten” rules can be a significant part of that, however, if you’re patient and details focused, you can do this bit yourself.

 Keep in mind though, Google specifically asks that you not resubmit applications.
-We therefor strongly advise you to get it right first time.
+We therefore strongly advise you to get it right the first time.

-If you’d like some help with Google requests, or to discuss a "brand" NEW you through reputation management, you can contact the author directly to arrange a confidential free chat on email@example.com
+If you’d like some help with Google reviews, or to discuss a "brand" NEW you through top online reputation management services, you can contact the author directly to arrange a confidential free chat on firstname.lastname@example.org

 ... but sorry, no, I don’t have Gwyneth Paltrow's number.
 Besides, I think she's already got her Oscar.